eazymation/jbds-via-html5/README.md

 ![modelling](images/web_modelling.png)

 Note that in this setup there is no persistant storage if a container is restarted, so any work would be lost.
-This could be resolved by addin persistant storage, or alternatively users using  the inbuilt git integration git to store their changes in git.
+This could be resolved by adding persistant storage, or alternatively users using  the in built git integration  to store their changes in github or another git repository.

 ## Play with Guacamole